Prostate cancer is a very common condition; it was the most commonly diagnosed cancer in Australia in 2018.1

 The incidence rate for prostate cancer is expected to increase with age, highest for those aged 75–79 years.1

 Just about everyone knows someone with prostate cancer.
-It maybe a father, a brother, an uncle or a very good friend.
-It hence represents a very large burden of disease with enormous social impact to our society.
+It may be a father, a brother, an uncle, or a very good friend.
+It represents a significant burden of disease with enormous social impact on our society.

 Prostate cancer is something that I’m passionate about.
 I've dedicated much of my professional life to the diagnosis and management of prostate cancer.

-Prostate cancer is a very heterogeneous disease which really means, it means different things to different people.
-Sometimes it can be very active or very aggressive.
-Sometimes prostate cancer can be very slow growing and not cause a problem in that patient's lifetime.
-So it's really important for patients to be assessed completely on a case by case basis.
+Prostate cancer is a very heterogeneous disease, meaning it can present differently in individuals.
+Sometimes it can be very active or aggressive.
+Other times, it can be very slow-growing and not cause a problem during a patient's lifetime.
+It is important for patients to be assessed on a case-by-case basis.

-Usually in my practice I spend a long time with patients: discuss all the treatment options, the pros and cons of each treatment, the potential side effects of each treatment, and what those side effects mean to that patient.
-Then, usually over a number of consultations, we will decide together what is best for that particular patient.
+In my practice, I spend a significant amount of time with patients discussing all the treatment options, the pros and cons of each treatment, potential side effects, and what those side effects mean for the patient.
+Together, usually over a number of consultations, we decide what is best for that particular patient.